saurabh-1109/Employee_Management_system/README.md

 🔹 Key Features:

-Employee Records Management: Add, update, display,promote, search, and delete employee details such as name, ID, designation, salary, and contact information.
+Employee Records Management: Add, display, promote, search, and remove employee details such as name, ID, designation, salary, and contact information.

 Database Integration: Uses MySQL for secure and reliable storage of employee information.